shevious/edx-documentation/en_us/xblock/source/concepts/fields.rst

 Fields can relate to users in the following ways.

 * **No user**: the field data is not related to any users.
-For example, a field that contains course content is independent of users.
+No learner activity created modified the field value, and all learners see the same value.For example, a field that contains course content is independent of users.

   .. note:: The XBlock cannot modify the value of a field that is not related
     to any users.